 You will want to work up an appetite because dining at the resort is complimentary for overnight guests.
-That’s right: As of late last year, breakfast, lunch and dinner are now included (except for alcohol).
+That’s new.
+Dining here has always been very expensive.
+But as of late last year, breakfast, lunch and dinner are now included (except for alcohol).
 You will eat extremely well.

-Normally there are three restaurants onsite: the resort’s signature restaurant, Stonehouse; a casual pub called Plow & Angel; and the super-casual, guests-only poolside snack bar.
+Normally there are three restaurants onsite: Stonehouse, the resort’s signature restaurant; Plow & Angel, a casual pub; and a super-casual, guests-only poolside snack bar.
 Plus room service, naturally, which can be very romantic on your private terrace.

-Due to the pandemic, the pub is closed until further notice.
-Its dining room and terrace (along with a few favorite menu items) have been folded temporarily into the footprint of Stonehouse, allowing the main restaurant to safely accommodate more socially distanced dining, mostly outdoors.
+It’s important to note that due to the pandemic, the pub is currently closed until further notice.
+The pub’s dining room and terrace (along with a few favorite menu items) have been folded temporarily into the footprint of Stonehouse, thus allowing the main restaurant to safely accommodate more socially distanced dining, mostly outdoors.

 If there’s a better restaurant in Santa Barbara than Stonehouse, I haven’t found it.